peasantbird/tp/docs/DeveloperGuide.md

 **Aspect: How the optional priority field is implemented**

-* **Alternative 1 (initial choice):** Overload the `Buyer`/`Seller` constructors.
+* **Initial implementation:** Overload the `Buyer`/`Seller` constructors.
     * Pros: Relatively simple to implement and refactor.
     * Cons: Not feasible for implementing various optional fields.

-* **Alternative 2 (current choice):** Assign a default value for all non-compulsory fields in `AddBuyer` and `AddSeller`, only assigning them for arguments available from the parsed user input (in `ArgumentMultimap`).
+* **Current implementation:** Assign a default value for all non-compulsory fields in `AddBuyer` and `AddSeller` (for example, default phone number = 123, default priority = nil, and so on), and only assign these optional fields if the user supplies arguments for them, which would be available in `ArgumentMultimap` after parsing the user input.
-    * Pros: Only a single constructor for `Buyer`/`Seller` is needed for multiple optional fields.
+    * Pros: Only a single constructor for `Buyer`/`Seller` is needed for multiple optional fields instead of having to overload the constructors.
-    * Cons: Address book only adds correctly formatted fields and may discard the rest without the user knowing, so more robust exception handling is required in parsing the user input which may be tedious to implement.
+    * Cons: Address book only adds correctly formatted fields, and may discard the remaining arguments which are invalid without the user knowing, so more robust exception handling is required when parsing the user input which may be tedious to implement.

 ### \[Proposed\] Sort feature